Definitions and Calculations for The Cost Study

 Report all wages paid to support the instructional function in a given department or program during the fiscal year.
 While these will largely be faculty salaries, be sure to include clerical (e.g., department secretary), professionals (e.g., lab technicians), graduate student stipends (but not tuition waivers), and any other personnel who support the teaching function and whose salaries and wages are paid from the department’s/program’s instructional budget.

 Report expenditures for benefits associated with the personnel for whom salaries and wages were reported on the previous entry.
-If you cannot separate benefits from salaries, but benefits are included in the salary figure you have entered, indicate “Included in Salaries” in the data field.
 Some institutions book benefits centrally and do not disaggregate to the department level.
 If you can compute the appropriate benefit amount for the department/program, please do so and enter the data.
-If you cannot do so, leave the benefit amount as zero, and we will impute a cost factor based upon the current benefit rate for your institution, as published in annual salary issue of Academe .
+If you cannot do so, leave the benefit amount as zero, and we will impute a cost factor based upon the current benefit rate (%) for your institution.
+If you know this benefit rate, please enter it.
 If no rate is available, we will use a default value of 28%.

 Other Than Personnel Costs